javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/article.md

 It runs `func` providing the first argument as `this`, and the next as the arguments.

-To put it simple, these two calls do almost the same:
+To put it simply, these two calls do almost the same:
 ```js
 func(1, 2, 3);
 func.call(obj, 1, 2, 3)